Coalition-directed Voting under Uncertainty

 Abstract

-When voters support parties in multi-party democracies, it is often uncertain what coalition government the party is likely to join.
-How do voters deal with this type of uncertainty?
-In this paper, we use a conceptual analogy between coalition-directed voting and participating in a lottery to develop a novel conceptualization of coalition- directed voting.
-We present observational and experimental evidence that supports the idea that voters are risk-averse when considering coalition government options.
-The perception of uncertain coalition prospects of a party negatively affects the propensity to vote for parties, even when holding the expected coalition government payoffs constant.
-In a survey vignette experiment during the 2021 German federal election, we find that uncertain coalition prospects reduce the propensity to support a party, compared to certain coalition prospects with the same expected coalition government payoffs.
-The findings provide important insights for research on strategic voting theories and parties’ coalition strategies.
+When voters support parties in multi-party democracies, it is often uncertain what coalition government the party will join.
+How do voters deal with the lack of clarity in parties’ coalition government prospects?
+We develop a novel conceptualization of coalition-directed voting to study the effects of this type of uncertainty.
+We present observational and experimental evidence that supports the idea that voters are riskaverse when considering coalition government options.
+Observational survey analyses show that the perception of uncertain coalition prospects negatively affects the propensity to vote for such a party, even when holding the expected coalition government payoffs constant.
+Using a survey vignette experiment, we provide causal evidence that uncertain coalition prospects reduce the propensity to support a party, compared to certain coalition prospects given the same expected coalition government payoffs.
+Together, these findings provide insights for our understanding of party competition and parties’ coalition strategies.

 Type